schmudde/blog/content/books/everyday-info-architecture.md

 *Beyond the Frame* uses two tools for creating categories:

-1. A strict set of tags: #doing, the #humanities, #personal updates, #science and informatics, the #suchness of knowledge, and #tools for thinking.
+1. A strict set of tags: #doing, the #sts, #personal updates, #informatics, the #suchness of knowledge, and #tools for thinking.
 2. A post-specific set of keywords.
 These keywords will proliferate endlessly as I add new posts.

 I chose this tag and keyword system as a way to organize my thoughts.
 It could be criticized by the author of *Everyday Information Architecture* for not considering the needs of the readers or the strategic goals of *Beyond the Frame* as a general information resource.
 Lisa Maria Martin thinks about information architecture much like a designer thinks of user experience.
 She asks about who is on the site and what they're trying to accomplish.
 She even suggests vague and unanswerable questions, such as asking what users care about. *Everyday Information Architecture* doesn't actually explore the latter question seriously.
 But this is the sort of hand waving occasionally found in this book.